scripting/appServer/worknotes.md

+#### 1/23/23; 3:35:25 PM by DW

+Support SMTP mail sending in addition to SES.

+New values in config.json to support this:

+"smtpHost": "smtp.mailhost.com",

+"smtpPort": 587,

+"smtpUsername": "bullman",

+"smtpPassword": "getoutahere",

 #### 9/16/22 by DW -- 0.5.57

 Changed /useriswhitelisted call so that it reads config.json itself, so the system doesn't have to be rebooted to make a change to the whitelist.